Menna55520/MVCFramework/README.md

 ## Notes
 - This project is an experiment to understand MVC, so it may have some limitations or minor issues.
 - The routing system is simple and relies on URL parsing to determine the controller and method.
+- Working on reuse this mini framework in projects .